Jwong1009/GatorTrade/credentials/README.md

 3. SSH key - included in folder
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
+<br>Default
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username
+<br>root
-6. Database password
+7. Database password
+<br>Team05Guest!
-7. Database name (basically the name that contains all your tables)
+8. Database name (basically the name that contains all your tables)
+<br>GatorTrade
-8. Instructions on how to use the above information.
+10. Instructions on how to use the above information.
 Using a terminal, navigate to the location where the SSH key is stored.
 Then use the command listed under SSH username to access the server
+<br>To access the database navigate to the db folder (cd app/application/db) then use sudo mysql -u root

 AWS Sign In:
 <br>Account ID: 278286693302